Perspectives

 Number of practitioners using teleconsultation

-(in October 2020 compared to the pre-pandemic period)
+(in October 2020 compared with the pre-pandemic period)

 picto_augmentation